Hadith vs. Qur'anic Logic:

 whoever it reaches..."
 (6:19)

-The wahi given to the messenger prophet was only
+The revelation given to the messenger prophet relevant for them

-its structured revelation—sūrahs and āyāt—The Qur'an.
-To claim
+revelation—sūrahs and āyāt—The Qur'an.
+To claim otherwise will

 9. A Miserable Exchange